-- firm enforcement, where the educators consistently enforced initiatives; - meaningful interactions, where in-depth contact was required with sufficient frequency; - equal status be afforded to all participants, avoiding the potential stereotypic prejudices that might exist; - cooperative interactions, as distinct from competitive (e.g. cooperative group learning).
+- firm enforcement, where the educators consistently enforced initiatives. - meaningful interactions, where in-depth contact was needed with sufficientfrequency. - equal status be afforded to all participants, avoiding the potential stereotypicprejudices that might exist. - cooperative interactions, as distinct from competitive (e.g., cooperative grouplearning).

-Subsequent work on this by Pettigrew and Tropp (2006) suggested that these conditions were such that they were more likely to achieve positive outcomes.
-In other words, in the absence of these conditions positive outcomes could also occur but were less likely to occur.
-Other conditions that have since been shown (Wagner and Machleit, 1986) to enhance the positive outcome include:
+Later work on this by Pettigrew and Tropp (2006) suggested that these conditions were such that they were more likely to achieve positive outcomes.
+In other words, in the absence of these conditions positive outcomes could also occur but were less likely to occur.Other conditions that have since been shown (Wagner and Machleit, 1986) to enhance the positive outcome include: